To use Python in R Markdown, we need to load the

 import pandas as pd

-Let’s load the titanic data (which lives in the data
+Let’s load the titanic data (which lives in the data directory of this

 project) and view the data: